seiszhang/ucerf3-etas-results/2019_11_08-ComCatdata1p5dafterci38229234_CustomRegion_PointSources/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/11/09 08:33:23 UTC, 7.7 hours after the simulation start time.
+Last updated at 2020/04/21 09:41:09 UTC, 164.4 days after the simulation start time.

-Total matching ComCat events found: 0
+Total matching ComCat events found: 17

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*